jjnether/obsidian_backup/jnetherton/DA/Active Orders/125287 - West River Electric.md

 - LT31/LB05 - Manual return
 - LT32/LB06 - no pref. source mode selected
 	- should move these local bits instead to template?
-- Moved battery problem LED to display point, and changed it to loss of comms LED
 - re-enable reclosing
 - re-enable fast curve
 - For non-preferred mode, maybe it shouldn't allow any selection of a preferred source?